maheksolanki/Movie-Ticket-Booking-App/client/frontEnd.md

 13. In this backgrand has gradient colors and that use multiple time so that we create separate component for that it's name is BlurCircle.

-14. next create the movie card component that add inside the featured component all the  data in movie card that comed from assets.js file this file contains the dummy data.
+14. next create the movie card component that add inside the featured component all the  data in movie card that comes from assets.js file this file contains the dummy data.

 15. next create the tailer section component that show the some movie trailer videos using react. for showing the video we use the ReactPlayer.